+Abbas Mohaddes and Michael Meyer are currently the President and Vice President, respectively, of Meyer, Mohaddes Associates, Inc., a subsidiary of Odetics ITS, and Gary Hamrick and Viggen Davidian are presently employees of Odetics ITS.
 Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
+Viggen Corporation acquired the shares offered by this prospectus in connection with the Agreement of Purchase and Sale of Assets dated November 11, 1998, as amended, between our wholly-owned subsidiary, Odetics ITS, Inc., and Viggen Corporation.
+All of the other selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Odetics ITS, Inc., MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October 16, 1998.

-The selling stockholders acquired the shares offered by this prospectus in connection with our private placement in December 1998, which was consummated in March 1999.
-In connection with this private placement, we have agreed to effect a shelf registration, of which this prospectus is a part, of all of the shares issued in the private placement in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
-We have also agreed to prepare and file any amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the earlier of:
+Pursuant to these agreements, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
+We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective for at least six months following the effective date of this Registration Statement.

-- . two years following the date of the prospectus; - . the date on which all of the shares being registered have been sold under the registration statement; or - . all of the shares held by each selling stockholder can be sold by the selling stockholder in a three month period under Rule 144 under the Securities Act.

 We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the selling stockholders and any underwriting discounts and commissions and brokerage commissions and fees.